BDC Hamburger Icon

 Open row

 At some point, you’ve probably heard the phrase, “It takes money to make money.”
-But if you’re not careful, it’s easy to let your expenses spiral out of control and reach a point where you’re making little to no profit.
+But if you’re not careful, it’s easy for expenses to spiral out of control — and you could end up making little to no profit.
+That’s why every business should track revenue and expenses with a profit and loss (P&L) statement.
+A P&L statement helps you measure your company’s financial health and see how your business is really performing.

-Here’s a look at what a P&L statement is, what it includes and how you can use one to gain information about your business.
+Here’s a look at what a P&L statement is, what it includes, and how to use one to gain valuable insights into your business.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.